benetis/benetis.me/content/posts/ruby/early-returns.md

 I've been using Ruby for a some time now and I've noticed that early returns can be over used.
 I'll review at one example with enums where I think some early returns can be harmful.

+Note: I am not saying early returns are bad, but in this specific example they can be harmful.

 # Enums